Measuring Prediction Accuracy: Uploading Actual Results

 Once actuals have been uploaded, DataRobot's model monitoring capabilities will be able to provide even more insight into how the model is performing over time.
 Drift metrics for both input data and target output values can be evaluated alongside predictions vs actual values.
 You can review these values manually or programmatically to identify performance decay, trigger a new workflow to train, and replace the model with a new one.
 Happy model monitoring!

-For more information on setting up an association ID and uploading actuals for your deployment, search the in-app Platform Documentation for Enable accuracy for deployments.
+For more information on setting up an association ID and uploading actuals for your deployment, see the DataRobot public documentation for Enable accuracy for deployments.